 The University of Nevada, Las Vegas (UNLV) campus is home to over 30,000 students.
 The Police Services IT department is responsible for managing the installation of more than 500 cameras that provide video surveillance for 83 buildings among other security services.
 Working with top security technology brands and local integrators, UNLV’s Police Services IT department is the focal point for new requests for camera installations and operations on campus.

-Growth in Security Projects Difficult with Outdated Processes
+CHALLENGE: Growth in Security Projects Difficult with Outdated Processes

 As the UNLV population continues to grow, so does the number and frequency of security projects and requests by various departments.
 The ability to quickly and accurately collect details for every surveillance project was becoming a huge challenge making it hard to meet the demand and employ student workers.